doyouwantsometea/dialog_completion/README.md

 # Evaluating LLM-generated Explanatory Utterances through Dialogue Completion

+Python implementation for Master's Thesis *Evaluating LLM-generated Explanatory Utterances through Dialogue Completion*, to be submitted and defensed in winter semester 2024/25 at Universität Potsdam for the degree program in Cognitive Systems.

+The processed files are stored under `data/`.
+Owing to the scattered source, data processing lacks a unified pipeline; separate files can nevertheless be accessed under `preprocess/`.

 ## LLM inference for dialogue completion

+This step performs the dialogue completion task.
+Follow the example terminal command line and adjust the experimental variables as described below:

 ```
 python3 main.py -d WIRED -m Meta-Llama-3.1-8B-Instruct -l 80 -w 3 --topic --speakers